carpentries-lab/deep-learning-intro/paper.md

 # Instructional design
 This lesson material was designed using the concepts from The Carpentries Curriculum Development Handbook (REFERENCE https://cdh.carpentries.org/).
 Most importantly, we used 'backward design': we started with identifying learning objectives, the core skills and concepts that learners should acquire as a result of the lesson.
-Then, these learning objectives were used to create exercises that test whether the objectives are met.
+Next, exercises were designed to assess whether these objectives are met.
 Eventually, the content is written in such a way that it matches what learners need to learn to successfully apply these skills.

 Furthermore, the lesson is built around live coding.